grdw/grdw/_posts/2026-01-27-how-tiny-can-you-make-a-website-part-2.md

 ---
 layout: post
-title: "How small can you make a website?"
+title: "How much smaller can you make a website?"
 tags: [raspberry pi, linux, busybox, tiny core linux, rust]
 img: /img/5/1.jpg
 ---

-Code:
+Here is part two to ["How small can you make a website?"](/2025/10/08/how-tiny-can-you-make-a-website.html).
+That particular article ended on me simply using Busybox, and calling it a day.
+However, what I was naturally curious about is compiling the whole server as a single Rust binary, which is what I did next:

 ```rust
 use std::convert::Infallible;